 My first child latched really well from the beginning, but guess what?
 It STILL hurt.
 I’m gonna just go ahead and say it, not from a medical professional’s perspective but from a real-life mom’s perspective: Breastfeeding hurts even with a good latch.

 **If you’re struggling with getting a good latch, it’s definitely something that you need to correct ASAP.
-My breastfeeding latch tips can help.
+Learn how to get a good breastfeeding latch.

 Breastfeeding in the first few weeks is AWKWARD, even if you’re a seasoned breastfeeder because every baby is different.
 A less than perfect latch (and maybe even a perfect one!) is going to equal some pain in the beginning, but why can’t we just say that this is normal?
 Should we expect that our little newborns should latch perfectly after going through the trauma of childbirth?